HL7/livd/input/pagecontent/general-mapping.md

 ### LIVD Data Mappings to FHIR

 This guide is based on the [HL7 FHIR]({{site.data.fhir.path}}index.html) standard and therefore uses terminology, notations and design principles that are specific to FHIR.
-Before continue reading this implementation guide, it's important to be familiar with some of the basic principles of FHIR as well as general guidance on how to read FHIR specifications.
+Before continuing to read this implementation guide, it's important to be familiar with some of the basic principles of FHIR as well as general guidance on how to read FHIR specifications.
 Readers who are unfamiliar with FHIR are encouraged to read (or at least skim) the following prior to reading the rest of this implementation guide.

 * [FHIR overview]({{site.data.fhir.path}}overview.html)
 * [Developer's introduction]({{site.data.fhir.path}}overview-dev.html)